dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1977 — FREQUENCY RECEIVED BY WANGARI MAATHAI. <br>
+\>SCAFFOLDING: REGENERATION SIGNAL — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// “Tũrimaga mĩtĩ tĩ kwa wĩtĩkio, no kwa gwaka wendo wa kũgũũra.” <br>
+// “Mũhũa wothe nĩ ũhoti wa kũhooya.
+Rũa rũothe nĩ ũhoro wa ũrĩa ũrĩa.” <br>
+// “Tũtigwatĩrĩre tondũ wa ũthoni, no tondũ wa kũhũũra.” <br>
+“We do not plant trees for pride, but to awaken loving memory.” <br>
+“Every root is a prayer of defiance.
+Every leaf is a message of hope.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1975 — FREQUENCY RECEIVED BY BENOÎT MANDELBROT. <br>
 \>SCAFFOLDING: FRACTAL RECURSION ENCODING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>